KS2-FR/KS2.Drive/README.md

 AOS is a kind of webDav protocol implemented in Alfresco ECM (http://docs.alfresco.com/5.0/concepts/aos-intro.html) Master branch is based on the beta channel<br/>

-Next steps :<br/>
-- implement a retry-on-error mechanism.<br/>
-- monitor writes and flushes so that closing the program alerts the user when writes count <> flush count.
-This can lead to data loss

 <br/>
 <br/>